-There are two payment stages for your Medicare Part D prescription drug coverage under our plan.
-How much you pay depends on which stage you are in when you get a prescription filled or refilled.
+There are two payment stages for your Medicare Part D drug coverage under our plan.
+How much you pay for each prescription depends on which stage you're in when you get a prescription filled or refilled.
 These are the two stages: